k2-fsa/k2/README.md

  done via the cub library, parts of which we wrap with our own convenient interface.

- The Finite State Automaton object is then implemented Ragged tensor templated on a specific data type (a struct representing an arc in the automaton).
+ The Finite State Automaton object is then implemented as a Ragged tensor templated on a specific data type (a struct representing an arc in the automaton).